GeorgeNAL/NALathletics-blog/_posts/2023-04-18-track-field-sports-docuseries.md

 Sunderland has a few years less history than Wrexham, but their history has more prestige, more fans and more money, giving the club – like their city and region – further to fall.

-A somewhat spectral character personified the state of the club in the first seasn of Sunderland Til I Die.
+A somewhat spectral character personified the state of the club in the first season of <em>Sunderland Til I Die</em>.
 Sunderland bought Jack Rodwell for about $14 million in August 2014, and he was worse than a bust.
 By season 1 in 2017/18, he was an impossible-to-script heel in a show that wasn’t scripted at all.

 If you’re not familiar with European football (soccer) transfers, that doesn’t mean the Black Cats paid Rodwell $14 million per year or for his contract.
 They paid $14 million to Manchester City to bring Rodwell to play at Sunderland, then started paying him to do ever less as each season went on.